 The Body’s Natural Ibuprofen

-While these factors may increase stiffness and pain upon waking, there’s another big reason: As day darkens into night, the circadian clocks in joint tissue suppress inflammation and also the body’s production of anti-inflammatory proteins, our natural pain-dampeners.
+Scientists have discovered that we wake up stiff and achy because our body’s natural ibuprofen has not kicked in yet.
+As day darkens into night, the circadian clocks in joint tissue suppress inflammation and also the body’s production of anti-inflammatory proteins, our natural pain-dampeners.

 British researchers say that these findings may eventually lead to new treatments for rheumatoid arthritis and other inflammatory conditions.